 Rosacea is underdiagnosed, especially in its early stages.
 There is no single test for rosacea, and diagnosis is made visually by a qualified physician.

 7. How is rosacea treated?

 There is no cure for rosacea, so treatments focus on controlling symptoms and preventing a worsening of symptoms.

 Rosacea can be progressive if it is not treated.
 The National Rosacea Society reports in a recent study that nearly 50% of patients report progression from early to middle stages of rosacea within a year after diagnosis.
 There is no way to know whether your rosacea will worsen or how quickly it will progress, but treatment will slow down its progression and control its symptoms.

 9. What are “triggers”?

 Triggers are environmental factors that cause a worsening in their rosacea symptoms.
-The triggers are somewhat unique to each individual, but there are many known common triggers that rosacea patients would be wise to avoid: Sun exposure, emotional stress, spicy foods, heavy exercise, and sudden temperature changes.
+The triggers are somewhat individual, but there are many known common triggers that rosacea patients would be wise to avoid: Sun exposure, emotional stress, spicy foods, heavy exercise, and sudden temperature changes.

 Rosacea is not a bacterial infection; the antibiotics are used for its anti-inflammatory properties.
 There is no fear of antibacterial resistance when using minimal levels used to treat rosacea.